AgoraIO/Docs-Source/interactive-whiteboard/reference/file-conversion-deprecated.md

   Deprecated methods for converting files.
 ---

-Agora Interactive Whiteboard supports file conversion from PPT and PPTX files into dynamic HTML web pages.
+Interactive Whiteboard supports file conversion from PPT and PPTX files into dynamic HTML web pages.
 The generated web pages can be accessed directly or presented on the whiteboard.

-<div class="alert note">Agora Interactive Whiteboard released a new version of file conversion service on July 27, 2022, that greatly improves conversion speed, content parsing, and stability.
+<div class="alert note">Interactive Whiteboard released a new version of file conversion service on July 27, 2022, that greatly improves conversion speed, content parsing, and stability.
 The new version also adds the ability to integrate with third-party whiteboard SDKs.
 Agora strongly recommends you use the new version of file conversion.
-See <a href="/en/whiteboard/whiteboard_file_conversion?platform=RESTful">File conversion RESTful API reference</a>. </div>
+See <a href="../reference/whiteboard-api/file-conversion">File conversion RESTful API reference</a>. </div>

 ## Introduction